rasjones/Flowplayer-DevKit/flash/akamai/trunk/README.txt

 Version history:

-3.2.0
+3.1.3
 -----
-- compatible with 3.2 ConnectionProvider and URLResolver API
+- compatible with the new ConnectionProvider and URLResolver API
 - Added support for Akamai BOSS smil files (live streams etc)

 3.1.2